-- A cooking thermometer that can measure to freezing
+- A wide-range cooking thermometer (that can go down to freezing)

 For best results, use a digital milligram scale to weigh the hyaluronic acid supplement.

-For oral use: One ounce equals approximately 150 milligrams of Hyaluronic Acid.
+For internal use: One ounce equals approximately 150 milligrams of Hyaluronic Acid.

 How to Store Hyaluronic Acid Serum

 Store the hyaluronic acid serum in the refrigerator to preserve the quality and maximize its shelf-life.
-How long hyaluronic acid lasts depends on how sterile the serum remains.
+Hyaluronic acid serum lasts a minimum of 48 to 72 hours in the refrigerator.
+However, it can last longer so long as the HA solution remains sterile.
 Microbial contamination causes spoilage and reduces the serum’s thickness.
 If the solution becomes thin or loses its thickness, discard it.
-This hyaluronic acid serum can last up to a week in the refrigerator.
-Adding a preservative can significantly increase its shelf-life.
+Changes in viscosity indicate spoilage.
+Do not attempt to store your HA solution at room temperature without the addition of preservatives.

 Hyaluronic Acid and Vitamin C

-Including a preservative like ascorbic acid (vitamin C) can prolong HA serum’s shelf-life and reduce the likelihood of microbial contamination.
-Dissolve 1.25-1.5g of ascorbic acid powder into the distilled water in step two listed above before adding the ice.
+Adding preservatives like ascorbic acid (vitamin C) or DMAE bitartrate can prolong the HA solution’s shelf-life in the refrigerator and reduce the likelihood of microbial contamination.
 Choosing a storage container with a dropper or a pump to dispense the serum also helps prevent contamination.

-This hyaluronic acid serum can last 1-3 months with the addition of vitamin C. If the mixture starts to turn yellow, it means the vitamin C has oxidized.
-Once this happens, the serum is less effective.
+This hyaluronic acid solution can last 1-3 months with the addition of vitamin C. If the mixture starts to turn yellow, it means the vitamin C has oxidized.
+Once this happens, the solution is less effective and prone to contamination.
 Discard any yellowing serum and make a new batch.
-Three ounces of serum may be too much for individuals to use before the serum oxidizes.
-Individuals can adjust the recipe as needed to make their preferred amount of serum.
+If this recipe yields too much product to use before the serum oxidizes, adjust the recipe as needed to make the preferred amount of solution.